mayaanne/foundations/sprint-5/js-minesweeper.md

         var surroundingCells = getSurroundingCells(row, col);
         ```

-        - Think about how to get row and col out of your cell object: remember dot and bracket notation?
+        - Think about how to get `row` and `col` out of your cell object: remember dot and bracket notation?

-    - You're going to have to loop through the surrounding cells returned from getSurroundingCells, checking each one to see if it's a mine and adding to a count variable if it is.
+    - You're going to have to loop through the surrounding cells returned from `getSurroundingCells`, checking each one to see if it's a mine and adding to a `count` variable if it is.

     - Once you have the correct count, return it.